aj0415/parking-lot/README.md

-# Parking Lot API
+# Parking Lot REST API
 ## Initial Setup

+This project uses the latest release of [Python 3](https://www.python.org/downloads/)

 ### Create Your Virtual Environment

-This project uses the latest release of [Python 3](https://www.python.org/downloads/)

-To get started you will need to have pip and [tox](https://tox.readthedocs.io/en/latest/) installed.
+To get started you will need to have Python 3, pip, and [tox](https://tox.readthedocs.io/en/latest/) installed.

     $ pip install tox